nascent-works/nascent-works.github.io/_jobs/2021-02-04-full-stack-developer.markdown

 ### We offer:
 * Work with innovative product using new technologies
-* Freedom to make decisions
 * Knowledge sharing inside team of professionals
 * Trainings
 * Possibility for constant growth
+* A knowledgeable, high-achieving, experienced and friendly team
 * Work from anywhere